Mechanical Assist Device Provides Long-Term Option

 The longest living patient on the current iteration of the LVAD is over six years.
 If needed, the LVAD can be removed and a new device can be implanted.

-The mechanical circulatory support program at The Nebraska Medical Center recently received Disease Specific Certification for Ventricular Assist Devices from The Joint Commission.
-The first implantable mechanical assist device was implanted at The Nebraska Medical Center in 2004 and has grown under the direction of Dr. Um.
+The mechanical circulatory support program at Nebraska Medicine recently received Disease Specific Certification for Ventricular Assist Devices from The Joint Commission.
+The first implantable mechanical assist device was implanted at Nebraska Medicine in 2004 and has grown under the direction of Dr. Um.

 Candidates for the LVAD include: